swissdata/demo/README.md

 ## Two Text Files

-To keep it as simple as possible, we keep the information in two text files, one with the *data*, another one with the titles, the sources, the hierarchical structure, and all the natural language labels -- the *meta information*.
+To keep it as simple as possible, we keep the information in two text files, one for the *data*, another one for the titles, the sources, the hierarchical structure, and all the natural language labels -- the *meta information*.

 Because the information is stored in text files only, no special infrastructure is needed to disseminate the data: No database, no API Server -- a static URL is sufficient to allow anyone to process your data automatically.